Universite-Gustave-Eiffel/I-Simpa/Docs/code_configuration_TCR.rst

 **Double left click** on the TCR calculation code in I-Simpa to display all calculation parameters:

-- Meshing, for the meshing configuration
+- `Meshing`_, for the meshing configuration

-- TCR Calculation parameters
+- `Calculation parameters`_  for the calculation parameters

 **Right click** on the selected calculation code to display all possible actions: